• Skip to primary navigation

 • In a wok or large skillet on medium-high heat, add vegetable oil and cook marinated pork ground until browned and fat has rendered out.
 Break it up in finer pieces.
 Set aside and keep warm.

 • In a medium pot filled with enough water, bring to a boil.
-Add fresh wheat noodles and lower to medium heat.
+Add noodles and lower to medium heat.
 Boil for 2-3 minutes until Al Dente.
 Reserve ½ cup of hot noodle water.
 Strain noodles.
 Do not rinse off with cold water.

 • Place hot noodles on top of the Noodle sauce in large serving bowl.
 Followed by the reserved noodle water.